aesthetic-suite/website/docs/dev/css-in-js/style-sheets/themes.md

 Defines a [font face](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) that can be referenced with the `fontFamily` property.
 The at-rule requires an object, with the font family name as the key, and the font face(s) as the value.
-Each font face requires a `srcPaths` array.
+Each font face supports a `srcPaths` array.

 To support multiple font variations, like bold and italics, pass an array of font faces.